dismedia/slide-engine-react-ts/README.md

 All store related (mappers and reducers) and slide-order related (next slide evaluators) features are injected from configuration.
 Concrete slides are unaware of any wizard logic, but only execute injected methods.

-this project using following boilerplate: https://github.com/davezuko/react-redux-starter-kit
+This project is using following boilerplate: https://github.com/davezuko/react-redux-starter-kit